svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 This section contains the proposed strategy for completing this project with deliverables sliced into a weekly milestone timeline for the period between 2015Jun15 to 2015Sep15.

 ## Milestones
-These scheduled milestones are organised to be flexible, which means that some features will likely be completed early.
+The scheduled milestones are organised to be flexible so that some features are likely be completed early.
 Noted in the milestones are tasks including documentation and unit testing efforts for the features, with extended periods for reviewing these efforts at the two points during the project (halfway, final week).
 The milestones are:

 ### week01-2015jun15
 + Implement the Radon transform algorithm - Start implementing the inverse Radon transform and linear system of equations for the back-projection algorithm.